 Jennie brings an understanding of Western psychotherapy filtered through the lens of spiritual philosophy – to her work in Yoga Therapy.
 By looking at where a client experiences suffering and the blocks in their energetic and physical bodies, she can direct them in a practice of the aspects of Yoga that would be most beneficial at this time.
 By gently releasing physical, mental, and energetic blocks, and through cultivating a deeper understanding of one’s true nature, clients reclaim their abundant life force, create meaning for their lives and consciously express their fullest, most authentic selves.

 For some people, one session brings renewal, for others it is a joyful, ongoing process.

-What can I expect from a private Yoga Therapy session?
+What can I expect from a Yoga Therapy Coaching session?

 First Jennie listens compassionately to what you are struggling with.
 Then she intuits the right course of action – mind and body practices to help you feel relief, healing and freedom.
 Because the body is a storage depot for all the things we have experienced over the course of our lives – our ‘biography becomes our biology’ as they say.
-From small discomforts to chronic pain, the body calls us to awakening, to look inward to misunderstandings and emotions from the past which keep us from full capacity living in the present.
+From small discomforts to chronic pain, the body calls us to awakening so we can live at full capacity now.

 In a Yoga Therapy session, we often enter through simple Yoga movements and intentional breathing exercises to invite opening on the physical level.
 When the body’s natural wisdom is accessed, emotional release can occur and healing begins at a deeper level than the rational, linear mind is able to reach.
 Challenges become opportunities to remember our true Self and reclaim our physical vibrancy and health.